apache/doris/docs/en/getting-started/advance-usage.md

 ### 2.3 Broadcast/Shuffle Join

 By default, the system implements Join by conditionally filtering small tables, broadcasting them to the nodes where the large tables are located, forming a memory Hash table, and then streaming out the data of the large tables Hash Join.
-However, if the amount of data filtered by small tables can not be put into memory, Join will not be able to complete at this time.
+However, if the amount of data filtered by small tables cannot be put into memory, Join will not be able to complete at this time.
 The usual error should be caused by memory overrun first.

 If you encounter the above situation, it is recommended to use Shuffle Join explicitly, also known as Partitioned Join.
 That is, small and large tables are Hash according to Join's key, and then distributed Join.
 This memory consumption is allocated to all computing nodes in the cluster.